Connect to PostgreSQL

 - Enable TLS

-- This switch enables or disables TLS encryption on your connection.
+- (Optional) Enable or disable TLS encryption on your connection.

 - Enabled by default.